jmankoff/interaction/assignments/undo.md

 - Step 4: draw something
 - Step 5: use new feature
 - Step 6: undo and redo
+- Step 7: look for the new feature

 You will take notes on paper about issues you run into.
 When you have completed all the tasks, you will fill out a survey with the 3 most